 Developed for The Howard Hughes Corporation, the Seaport Culture District pioneered a new approach to placemaking in historic areas, bringing together a group of distinguished cultural partners—the Guggenheim Museum, the AIA Center for Architecture, American Institute of Graphic Arts, Parsons School of Design, Eyebeam, Arup, and HarperCollins, among them—to create a linked network of indoor and outdoor installations, transforming the area’s storied urban fabric into a lively crossroads of ideas, activity, and creative energy.

 Joshua Barone, The New York Times

 Audrey Wachs, The Architect’s Newspaper

 Produced in 2015 in the wake of Superstorm Sandy, which flooded the area’s storefronts, the yearlong project deployed over nearly a dozen new cultural activations across several blocks, achieving a feeling of true district-wide transformation.
 Working with Howard Hughes Studio and the cultural partners, the creative team produced new wayfinding elements—brightly colored kiosks, window graphics, and seating—to link the activations, orient visitors, and achieve a unified identity for the new district.

 The basic concept of the Culture District was itself novel, and distinct from many conventional placemaking projects.
 Neither an eye-popping artwork nor a small storefront “pop-up,” the Culture District offered something more complex and urban, at once large and small: a fine-grained strategy, in which many coordinated activations—individually modest in scale, but carried out in numbers to ensure a district-wide impact—were inserted into the intricate area’s network of blocks and streets.
-The American Institute of Graphic Arts’ Looking/Thinking/ Making the City (above, left) presented contemporary graphic design culture through five cutting-edge studios.
-Eyebeam’s Outside/In installation (above, right) explored how digital technology is blurring the boundaries of modern life, from public to private.
+The AIGA’s Looking/Thinking/ Making the City (above, left) presented contemporary graphic design culture through five cutting-edge studios.
+Eyebeam’s Outside/In (above, right) explored how digital technology is blurring the boundaries of modern life.